dendronhq/dendron-site/vault/dendron.topic.publish-legacy.quickstart.publishing-your-site.md

     siteUrl: {SITE_URL}
 ```

-- NOTE: you can get your SITE_URL from the settings page in github.
+- NOTE: you can get your SITE_URL from the settings page in GitHub.
 (As in the example screen cap below, the url shown is `https://kevinslin.github.io/dendron-publish-sample/`, then the SITE_URL would be ` https://kevinslin.github.io`)
 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.github-url.jpg)
 - NOTE:
-    - if you setup your github repository name as `{username}.github.io`, your SITE_URL will be `{username}.github.io`
+    - if you setup your GitHub repository name as `{username}.github.io`, your SITE_URL will be `{username}.github.io`
-    - if you use an arbitrary name for your github repository (as in the example above, the repo name is `dendron-publish-sample`)
+    - if you use an arbitrary name for your GitHub repository (as in the example above, the repo name is `dendron-publish-sample`)
       - your SITE_URL will be `{username}.github.io`
       - And you will need to add the suffix using the `assetsPrefix` property (eg. `assetsPrefix: dendron-publish-sample`)